 How to spot a scam

 Knowing what a scam is and how to spot a scam could save you a lot of money and stress.
-That’s why we’ve created a list of signs to help you understand whether you are being scammed or not.
+That’s why we’ve created a list of signs to help you indicate whether you are being scammed or not.

 Why is it important to be aware of scams?